ozyygen/rudik-docker/README.md

 ```

 ## Explanation
 **ontotext**: Runs GraphDB and exposes it on port 7200.
 After the build, you should create a new repository on GraphDB and upload your RDF graph.
 Afterwards, you should provide it's SPAQRL endpoint to the related field in rudik/Configuration.xml.
-For SPAQRL endpoint URI, you can inspect GRAPHDB SPAQRL query while it's running.
+For SPAQRL endpoint URI, you can inspect GRAPHDB SPAQRL query page after you run a query.
 You may find it during the post request.

 **rudik**: The main Rudik service.